matter-labs/zinc/README.md

 # The Zinc language

-The Zinc programming language for Turing-complete smart contracts will be released soon.
+**Status:** Discontinued

-Please, follow our official channels for more information.
+The Zinc project has been discontinued.
+This repository is archived and will no longer be maintained.